 Avaro Shipping Company Limited, formed October 2018 in Limassol, Cyprus, was acquired by a Chinese national that same month, according to a share transfer document obtained by Levant Networks.

 The document shows that on October 4 all the shares of the company were moved from a Cypriot firm to the Chinese-passport holder, who was identified as an entrepreneur with an address in Shanghai.

 Further corporate documents show that a Lebanese national serves as the director of Avaro Shipping Company Limited.
-The Lebanese person — who provided an address north of Beirut — has had commercial interests in other shipping companies in Cyprus as well as Lebanon.
+The Lebanese person — who provided an address north of Beirut — has had commercial interests in other shipping companies in Cyprus as well as Panama.